Super Bowl prop betting strategy

 Too many bettors make the mistake of getting tunnel vision and load up on player props for the side that they like.
 Instead, think about the “Game State”.
 If you are right and the team that you like plays really well and wins comfortably, they may not be throwing the football in the second half.
 That wide receiver may just be out there running cardio or blocking for the run game.
 We’ve certainly seen the team with the lead get very conservative in the second half of the most important game of the season.

 So, I’d encourage you to think about what the Game State might be.
 If it does end up being a blowout and you are right, then the other team will spend the second half throwing the football.
-Maybe you’d want to bet their QB Over Passing Yards or their WR1 Over on Receptions.
+Maybe you’d want to bet their QB Over Passing Attempts or their WR1 Over on Receptions.
 Similarly, your team may be running the football, which would bring the RB1 Over on Rush Attempts into the mix.

 The beauty of a large prop catalog is to be able to diversify your wagers, giving you the chance to win as many as possible based on the Game State that you expect to see.